Ron May (politician)

-Ronny J. "Ron" May (born September 16, 1934) is a former Colorado legislator.
+Ronny J. "Ron" May (born September 16, 1934) is an American technologist and former Colorado legislator.
 An Air Force veteran, he was elected to the Colorado Springs city council, then to the Colorado House of Representatives as a Republican in 1992.
 After serving eight years in the state house, he was elected to the Colorado Senate in 2000 and again in 2004.
-During his two decades in elected office, he was acknowledged for his work on technology issues.
 He retired from government in 2007 to become a fellow with the Center for Digital Government and Government Technology magazine.